-The SIF’s Managing Entity must receive an evidence of the Co-Investor transfer (bank statement in the final Recipient’s name) in order to transfer the financing amounts to the final Recipient.
+The SIF’s Managing Entity must receive an evidence of the Co-Investor transfer (bank statement in the final Recipient’s name) in order to transfer the financing amounts to the Beneficiary Entity.

 In the modern day world, financial entities are called upon to ensure that proceeds arising from or in connection with or destined to criminal or suspicious activities are not placed, circulated in or integrated into the financial system, for the purpose of avoiding that the executors of such criminal activities from benefiting of or continuing their unlawful operations.

-For this reason and even though neither co-investors nor the Final Recipients are clients of PME Investimentos (the Managing Entity of the SIF), it has been established that failure to comply with the market and legal standards applicable in this respect shall entail the immediate rejection of the respective application.
+For this reason and even though neither co-investors nor the Beneficiary Entity are clients of PME Investimentos (the Managing Entity of the SIF), it has been established that failure to comply with the market and legal standards applicable in this respect shall entail the immediate rejection of the respective application.

 Therefore, it is imperative that the Know Your Customer (KYC) forms provided with the application form are properly filled in, signed and uploaded on the application platform together with the requested documentation.

 If you have any additional questions regarding this issue, please do not hesitate to contact us at PME Investimentos.